Serdar Argic: Response

 Usenet messages can be cancelled, which prevents their further propagation.
 However, at the time, there was a fear of the free use of third-party cancellations, as it was felt they could set a precedent for the cancellation of posts by anyone simply disagreeing with the messages.
 Cancellations were rarely performed at the time, because spam was not the problem it became in subsequent years.

-The Serdar Argic posts suddenly disappeared in April 1994, after Stefan Chakerian created a specific newsgroup (alt.cancel.bots) to carry only cancel messages specifically for any post from any machine downstream from the "anatolia" UUNET feed which carried Serdar Argic's messages.
-This dealt with the censorship complaints of direct cancellations, because carrying a newsgroup was always the option of the news feed, and no cancellations would propagate unless the news administrator intentionally carried the alt.cancel.bots group.
-If sites chose to carry the group, which most did, all of Serdar Argic's messages were removed from all newsgroups.
+The Serdar Argic posts stopped in April 1994, after UUNET cancelled the subscription of anatolia.

 Popular culture

 Ken MacLeod referred to Argic in his novel The Star Fraction as a slang term for "the lowest layer of paranoid drivel that infested the Cable, spun out by degenerate, bug-ridden, knee-jerk auto-post programs.
 Kill-file clutter."
 In his novel Accelerando, Charles Stross describes one character as "a kind of Serdar Argic of intellectual property."